Updated July 20, 2016

 You could borrow anywhere from $2,000 to $35,000 with a personal loan through Avant.
 Specific rates and terms vary depending on your state of residence, but in general APRs range from 9.95% to 35.99%.

-Checking your rates through Avant doesn’t affect your credit score – it’s initially just a soft pull.
+Checking your Loan Options through Avant will not affect your credit score – it’s initially just a soft pull.
 On its FAQ, it states most customers have a credit score ranging from 600 to 700, though you can still qualify with a lower credit score.

 Its customer service team is on staff seven days of the week to assist you in case you have any questions.
 It’s also possible to receive your funds as soon as the next business day.